-What do parts of speech mean in Russian.
-What parts of speech are
+What do parts of speech mean in Russian?
+What parts of speech are there?

-Lexicon adult human includes about a hundred thousand words.
-Dahl's dictionary contains twice as many.
-To avoid semantic confusion, words are usually grouped according to part-of-speech principle.
-For better understanding Let's analyze what an independent part of Russian speech is.
+Lexicon for an adult, it includes about one hundred thousand words.
+Dahl's dictionary contains twice as many of them.
+To avoid semantic confusion, words are usually grouped by principle of partial affiliation.
+For better understanding Let's look at what an independent part of Russian speech is.

 In contact with